 In Gallipoli: the end of the myth (University of New South Wales Press, 2009), Robin Prior provides some forceful commentary on the planning and conduct of the campaign, reaching the conclusion that, even if it had been successful, the Dardanelles Campaign would not have shortened the war.

 Gallipoli biographies contains brief sketches of the most prominent officers and ordinary soldiers who were involved in the campaign.
 The Australian War Memorial’s online encyclopaedia provides links to a number of Gallipoli biographies including those of CEW Bean and John Simpson Kirkpatrick (the man with the donkey).

 Brief biographical details of Mustapha Kemal (later known as Ataturk) are available here.
-These are the frequently quoted words of comfort to Australian mothers which appear on the Ataturk Memorial near the Australian War Memorial in Canberra:

 In ‘First Anzac heroes’, Barry Clissold discusses the men who were awarded the Distinguished Conduct Medal at Gallipoli and how they ‘set a high standard of courage for a young nation in its first major engagement’ (Wartime, no. 25, 2004).

 For copyright reasons some linked items are only available to members of Parliament.

 In essence, you are free to copy and communicate this work in its current form for all non-commercial purposes, as long as you attribute the work to the author and abide by the other licence terms.
 The work cannot be adapted or modified in any way.
 Content from this publication should be attributed in the following way: Author(s), Title of publication, Series Name and No, Publisher, Date.

 To the extent that copyright subsists in third party quotes it remains with the original owner and permission may be required to reuse the material.